AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 .. _heading_LFOM_and_Coag_Injection_sizing:

-LFOM and coagulant injection sizing
+LFOM and Coagulant Injection Sizing
 ================================================

 A water treatment plant that is treating 120 L/s of water injects the coagulant into the middle of the pipe that delivers the raw water to the plant and then splits the flow into 2 parallel treatment trains for subsequent flocculation.
 The pipe is PVC 24 inch nominal pipe diameter SDR 26.
 The water temperature is :math:`0^{\circ}C`.
 Estimate the minimum distance between the injection point and the flow split.